xciphertv/gta5-mode-direct-download/README.md

 ## 🎯 How It Works

 ### Before (Normal Behavior)
 1. Visit mod detail page
 2. Click "Download" button
 3. Get redirected to intermediate download page
 4. Click download button again on that page
 5. File finally downloads

 ### After (With Script)
 1. Visit mod detail page
 2. Click "Download" button
 3. File downloads immediately (you stay on the same page!)

 ## 🛠️ Technical Details

 The script works by:

 1. **Detecting download buttons** on GTA5-Mods detail pages
 2. **Intercepting clicks** and preventing normal navigation
 3. **Creating a hidden iframe** that loads the intermediate download page
 4. **Extracting the direct file URL** from the loaded page
-5. **Triggering the download** using the direct URL
+5. **Triggering the download** using the direct URL or fallback
 6. **Cleaning up** the iframe and restoring the button

 ### Key Technologies
-- **Hidden iframes** - Load intermediate pages without navigation
+- **Hidden iframes** – Load intermediate pages without navigating away
+- **Font Awesome auto-injection** – Ensures icons always display properly
-- **DOM manipulation** - Enhance buttons and show notifications
+- **DOM manipulation** – Enhance buttons and show notifications
-- **Promise-based async/await** - Handle asynchronous iframe loading
+- **Promise-based async/await** – Handle asynchronous iframe loading
-- **MutationObserver** - Detect dynamically loaded content
+- **MutationObserver + debounce** – Detect dynamically loaded content efficiently

 ## 🔧 Configuration

 The script works out of the box with no configuration needed.
 However, you can customize:

-- **Notification duration** - Change the timeout in the `showNotification` function (default: 3 seconds)
+- **Notification duration** – Change the timeout in the `showNotification()` function (default: 3 seconds)
-- **Loading timeout** - Modify the iframe timeout (default: 10 seconds)
+- **Iframe load timeout** – Modify the iframe timeout (default: 10 seconds)
-- **Button text** - Customize loading states in the click handler
+- **Loading indicators** – Customize loading and error text/icon inside the click handler

 ## 🌐 Compatibility